Estimated median graduate earnings based on publicly available data.

-University of California-Davis is a public located in Davis, California.
+University of California-Davis is a Public University located in Davis, California.
 The university enrolls approximately 32,253 students.
-It has a graduation rate of 85.7%, which is above average for US universities.
+It has a graduation rate of 85.7%, which is above average.

-Graduates of University of California-Davis earn a median salary of $80,838 per year 10 years after starting college, compared to the US national average of $45,000.
-This puts University of California-Davis graduates 80% above the national median.
+Graduates of University of California-Davis earn a median salary of $80,838 per year 10 years after starting college.
+This puts University of California-Davis graduates 80% above the US national average of $45,000.

 Tuition at University of California-Davis is $16,774 for in-state students and $50,974 for out-of-state students.
 The average net price after financial aid is $14,741 per year.